 I’m a bonafide sun-worshipper and summer is my favourite season.
 Aside from my love of basking like a lizard in the merest snifter of sunshine, I love the summer for getting kids outdoors and exploring.
 With so many brilliant family attractions and glorious countryside within easy reach of Bristol, it’s easy to find inspiration for day trips from the city.
-Here are my top 10 summer days out near Bristol.
+Here are my top 11 summer days out near Bristol.

 11 summer days out near Bristol

-Westonbirt Arboretum in the Cotswolds is just half an hour away by car and is one of the most breathtakingly beautiful, nature-filled days out near Bristol, especially on a blue-sky day.
+Westonbirt Arboretum in the Cotswolds is just half an hour away by car and one of the most breathtakingly beautiful, nature-filled days out near Bristol, especially on a blue-sky day.
 Home to one of the finest collections of trees and shrubs in the world, it’s a great one with kids as there are Gruffalos to hunt, natural wood play areas, plenty of shaded spots, trees to hide behind, sculptures to seek and a spectacular treetop walkway that lets you meander through the tree canopy.

 30 miles from Bristol, Longleat makes a jam-packed family day trip with tons of wildlife to see, including a sea lion and hippo-filled lake, farm animals, brand new Koala Creek (the only place to see koalas in England) and plenty of animal encounters.
 Don’t miss the world-famous safari drive through wild roaming animals (if you don’t want to self-drive you can take the bus for £5 each), but don’t be put off by tales of monkey destruction, you can by-pass this en route and still see the other animals if you choose.
 There’s also the biggest kids’ adventure playground (with a splash park) I’ve ever seen, a couple of rides, a giant maze and the gardens of this gorgeous mansion house to explore.